-Canada, U.S. extend border closure to non-essential travel through June 21
+Canada, US extend border closure to non-essential travel

-TORONTO (AP) — Canada and the US have agreed to extend their agreement to keep border closed to non essential travel to June 21 during the coronavirus pandemic.
+TORONTO (AP) — Canada and the US have agreed to extend their agreement to keep border closed to non-essential travel to June 21 during the coronavirus pandemic.

-A senior government official confirmed the extension of the agreement, which had been set to expire this week.
-The official spoke on condition of anonymity for lack of authorization to speak publicly ahead of Prime Minister Justin Trudeau’s announcement.

-The two governments announced a 30-day extension of the restrictions last month.
+Canadian Prime Minister Justin Trudeau said Tuesday the border is a source of vulnerability, so the agreement will be extended by another 30 days.
+The restrictions were announced on March 18 and were extended in April.

+“This will keep people in both of our countries safe.”
+Trudeau said.

 U.S. President Donald Trump has said that the U.S. and Canada are doing well in handling the pandemic.
 But many Canadians fear a reopening.
 The U.S. has more confirmed cases and deaths from COVID-19 than any country in the world, though its per capita numbers are well below many other nations.

 Essential cross-border workers like healthcare professionals, airline crews and truck drivers are still permitted to cross.
 Truck drivers are critical as they move food and medical goods in both directions.
 Much of Canada’s food supply comes from or via the U.S.